vansh-121/Locksy/README.md

 ## 💡 Tips

-- Use a strong password with letters, numbers, and symbols
+- ✅ Use a strong password with letters, numbers, and symbols
-- The extension only works when activated via the toggle
+- ✅ The extension only works when activated via the toggle
-- System pages (chrome://) cannot be locked for security reasons
+- ⚠️ System pages (`chrome://`, `edge://`, `about:`) cannot be locked for security reasons
+- ⚠️ Extension pages and new tab pages cannot be locked due to browser restrictions
+- 💡 If you see an error when locking, check if the tab is a system or extension page
-- Your password is stored securely in Chrome's local storage
+- 🔒 Your password is stored securely in Chrome's local storage
-- Enable incognito mode in extension settings to protect private browsing tabs
+- 🕶️ Enable incognito mode in extension settings to protect private browsing tabs
-- Same password works across both normal and incognito windows for convenience
+- 🔑 Same password works across both normal and incognito windows for convenience
+- ✅ All regular websites (http://, https://) can be locked successfully

 ## 📚 Documentation